ringo/ringojs.org/site/documentation/package_descriptors.md

 A package should define it's dependencies in an object that maps a package name to a version using semantic versioning.
 The `rp` client tries to resolve all dependencies and installs them together with the package.

+## directories.lib

+If part of a module id resolves to a package directory, Ringo will try to resolve the remaining part of the id against the `lib` directory of that package.
+The location of the `lib` directory can be overridden using the `directories.lib` property in the descriptor.

 ## main